 Where can I find general policies, standards, and other information on street design and street materials?

 The New York City Street Design Manual contains city policies, detailed guidelines and numerous reference resources related to planning, designing, constructing, operating and maintaining the city's streets, sidewalks and public spaces.
-DDC maintains the City’s Standard Detail Drawings (pdf) and the Standard Highway Specifications Vol. 1 (pdf) and Standard Highway Specifications Vol. 2 (pdf) on NYC DOT's behalf.
+DDC maintains the City's Infrastructure Design Standards, including NYC DOT's Standard Highway Specifications and Standard Details of Construction.

 There are various types of street defects that are caused by different factors and may require different methods to correct.
 Before reporting a problem, see what different street defects look like.